 With so many other states to choose from, you may be wondering “Why should I choose to study in Vermont?”
 There are many reasons, and some of them are listed in this month’s blog post.

 It is ranked #1 on the list of safest states.

 The states in the Northeast region of America have always ranked highly for safety.
-Vermont stayed in the top 10 during the past few years, and in 2016 it was ranked the safest sate in the US according to the US News & World Report.
+Vermont remained in the top 10 during the past few years, and in 2016 it was ranked the safest sate in the U.S. according to the U.S. News & World Report.
 That includes community, road and financial safety.

 Education attainment is a score that shows the highest level of education completed (for example: high school, undergraduate or graduate degree).
-According to the US News reports, over 22% of Vermont’s citizens hold a Bachelor’s degree, and over 15% hold a graduate degree, which makes Vermont one of the best states in the US in terms of education.
+According to the U.S. News Report, over 22% of Vermont’s citizens hold a Bachelor’s degree, and over 15% hold a graduate degree, which makes Vermont one of the best states in the U.S. in terms of education.

 It is ranked #8 in renewable energy usage.

 Vermont’s nickname is ‘The Green Mountain State’ and it is considered to be one of the most ecologically clean states in the US.
 With its beautiful nature landscapes, Vermont supports a number of green initiatives to preserve its nature.
 Renewable energy and energy efficiency is just one of them.
 Burlington, the city where the University of Vermont (UVM) is located, is America’s first all-renewable-energy city.
 That means that the city and its 42,000 citizens draw 100% of its power from renewable sources.